ZeldaZach/CS140/README.md

 # CS140

-CS140 - Big Java (Binghamton Spring 2016)
+Binghamton University CS140 -- Object Oriented Programming (Spring 2016)

-This is a repository of all the Java assignments, lab projects, and tests that I did at Binghamton University in Spring 2016 under the direction of Professor Lesie Lander.
+This is a repository of all the work I have completed under the direction of Professor Lesie Lander.

-The work done here may only be used as reference material, not to be submitted as your own, with or without edits.
+The work done here may only be used as reference material.
+The work here is not to be submitted as your own, with or without edits.

-Copyright &copy; 2016
+Copyright © 2019